 Term Definition CSM A Clearing and Settlement Mechanism.
 For more info see section 3.1.
 Credit Transfer An instruction given by an Originator to an Originator Instruction Bank requesting the execution of a credit transfer transaction, comprising such information as is necessary for the execution the credit transfer and is directly or indirectly initiated in accordance with the provisions of the Payment Services Directive.
 Credit Transfer Credit transfer service providers include payment Service Provider service providers, technical service providers offering technical services for purposes directly linked to the Scheme, the clearing provider and the settlement provider.
-Credit Transfer An instruction executed by an Originator Bank by forwarding the Transaction to a CSM for forwarding the Transaction Transaction to the Beneficiary Bank Credit Transfer The list of Participants published by the EPC under Chapter 5 and the Internal Rules.
-Scheme List of Participants Customer Non-bank Originator or Beneficiary Customer Account The account held by a Customer in the books of a Participant Cut-off Time The Rulebook defines time cycles expressed in the timeunit "day".
-More detailed time limits expressed in "hours-minutes" must be specified by all Participants and CSMs, for operating the Scheme.
-D See section 4.2.1 EBA Euro Banking Association ECSA A European Credit Sector Association EPC The European Payments Council EPC Charter The Charter of the European Payments Council dated 18 June 2004, as amended from time to time.
-EU The European Union File An electronic envelope containing a number of transactions that allows the receiver of the File to control its integrity.
-A File may contain a single transaction, or several single transactions, or groups of transactions.
+Credit Transfer An instruction executed by an Originator Bank by Transaction forwarding the Transaction to a CSM for forwarding the Transaction to the Beneficiary Bank Credit Transfer The list of Participants published by the EPC under Chapter 5 and the Internal Rules.
+Scheme List of Participants Customer Non-bank Originator or Beneficiary Customer Account The account held by a Customer in the books of a Participant and CSMs, for operating the Scheme.